ddiez/trntools/README.md

-trmtools
+trntools
 ========

 ## About

-Tools for the analysis of transcriptional regulatory modules (TRMs).
+Tools for the analysis of transcriptional regulatory networks.